nobodyme/blog/content/blog/aws-ai-league/index.md

 ![hyperparameters shown from the blog](hyperparameters.png)

-Plus, reading about these hyperparameters experiments from [Finetuning LLMs with LoRA and QLoRA: Insights from Hundreds of Experiments](https://lightning.ai/pages/community/lora-insights/) and [Practical Tips for Finetuning LLMs Using LoRA](https://magazine.sebastianraschka.com/p/practical-tips-for-finetuning-llms) made me realise that these parameters are inherently dependent on the data, what works for one set may not necessarily work for another set but it also gave me an idea on what parameters to experiment with; particularly the insight about enabling LoRA for more layers proved very effective.
-You can find my [raw notes](https://github.com/nobodyme/aws-ai-league/blob/main/resources.md) that I took while reading these articles and [more over here](https://github.com/nobodyme/aws-ai-league/blob/main/resources.md)
+Plus, reading about these hyperparameters experiments from [Finetuning LLMs with LoRA and QLoRA: Insights from Hundreds of Experiments](https://lightning.ai/pages/community/lora-insights/) and [Practical Tips for Finetuning LLMs Using LoRA](https://magazine.sebastianraschka.com/p/practical-tips-for-finetuning-llms) made me realise that these parameters are inherently dependent on the data, what works for one set may not necessarily work for another set but it also gave me an idea on what parameters to experiment with.

 The crux of what I learnt,
 - An `epoch` is a hyperparameter representing one complete pass through the entire training dataset during the model training process.
 The plan was to increase epoch slowly from 1 to see which yeilds the best result.